A brief report about a tour around

-“Onboard Smaragd, we appreciate networking, but please allow us to tell something about the leading European port Rotterdam is”, I’ve told visiting delegates on board the special passengers vessel, adding “when we talk about the port, it is in terms of large, larger largest.
+“Onboard Smaragd, we appreciate networking.
+However, please allow us to tell something about the leading European port Rotterdam is”, I’ve told visiting delegates on board the special passenger’s vessel, adding “when we talk about the port, it is in terms of large, larger largest.
 It is about container carriers of over 13,000 TEU, the longest tankers and other vessels larger than life.”

-The city boasts high rise buildings but cherishes its historic buildings as well, such as in the Scheepvaartkwartier (Shipping District), the Wereldmuseum which was the old Yachting Club in the 19th century, the nearby rowing club building De Maas and more.
+The city boasts high-rise buildings.
+It also cherishes its historic buildings as well.
+You can find them in the Scheepvaartkwartier (Shipping District), the Wereldmuseum which was the old Yachting Club in the 19th century, the nearby rowing club building De Maas and many more.

 Cruise line passengers building and office; now Hotel New York

-Rotterdam refurbished a former passengers terminal building dated back to the heydays of Holland America Line in the 50-ties.
-That was done in the 90-ties and later in the years 2000.
+Rotterdam refurbished a former passenger’s terminal building dated back to the heydays of Holland America Line in the 50-ties.
+That was done in the 90-ties and later in the year 2000.
 At the time, daring cruise passengers found themselves close to huge building pits outside on the Wilhelminapier but not anymore.
 Today, one can admire high-rise buildings.
 Examples are the World Port Centre tower designed by senior partner Paul Kalkhoven of Foster + Partners at the top of the pier.
-Further down the pier are high rise housing and offices.
-A hotel, apartments and an office building De Rotterdam, has been designed by the internationally well-known Rem Koolhaas, founder of Office for Metropolitan Architecture (OMA) is a valuable asset to the pier.
+Further down the pier are high-rise housing and offices.
+A hotel, apartments, and an office building De Rotterdam has been designed by the internationally well-known Rem Koolhaas, founder of Office for Metropolitan Architecture (OMA) is a valuable asset to the pier.
 Renzo Piano’s work has been materialised adjacent to De Rotterdam.

 Out of the ordinary architecture can also be found at the right bank and elsewhere in the city opposite what is called Kop van Zuid.
 Just one remarkable building is the periscope shaped building of the maritime and shipping academy.
 Only 5 car minutes further down is Erasmus Medical Centre, which is part of Erasmus University.